 Summer Nutrition Program

 During the summer, when school is out, our Summer Feeding Program provides FREE meals to children under the age of 19 in various community areas throughout the county and your children are invited.
-For more information or to locate a site near you, please contact Vicki Hughes, School Food Service Director at 273-5257.
+For more information or to locate a site near you, please contact Melody Chelstrom, School Food Service Director at 273-5257.